sclorg/sclo-ci-tests/README.md

         │   ├── run.sh          -- runs all tests listed in enabled_tests file
         │   ├── check-version   -- a test for checking whether proper version is available │   │       ├── run.sh      -- the main script of the test
-        │   │       ├── err         -- expected stderr (oprional)
+        │   │       ├── err         -- expected stderr (optional)
         │   │       ├── out         -- expected stdout (optional)
         │   │       └── retcode     -- expected return code (optional)
         │   └── install         -- a test for installation of the collection │           └── run.sh      -- the main script of the test
 ```

-When "run.sh" is run, it compares stdout, stderr and return code with valuse specified in
+When "run.sh" is run, it compares stdout, stderr and return code with values specified in
 the test directory.
 Eg.

     collections/ruby200-rh/tests/check-version/out

 When no expected stdout or stderr defined, it compares just return code.
-When no return code is specified, the test is succesfull when it returns 0.
+When no return code is specified, the test is successful when it returns 0.

 ###Results
 Simple results (passed/failed) are written to stdout.
-Acctual results (stdout,
+Actual results (stdout,
-stderr and return code) can be faund in the directory under /tmp, that is printed
+stderr and return code) can be found in the directory under /tmp, that is printed
 to the stdout:

 ```